ionic-team/ionic-docs/src/pages/utilities/animations.md

 </docs-tabs>

 In the example above, an animation that changes the opacity on the `.square` element and moves it from left to right along the X axis has been created.
 This animation will run an infinite number of times, and each iteration of the animation will last 1500ms.

+By default, all Ionic Animations are paused until the `play` method is called.

 <docs-codepen user="ionic" slug="bGbMojP"></docs-codepen>